cryptojoks/antofy-docs/docs/architecture.md

 The first problem encountered was [IP address exhaustion](https://en.wikipedia.org/wiki/IPv4\_address\_exhaustion).
 The protocol IPv4 (1981), still taking up most of the Internet traffic, assumes just over 4.2 billion addresses - less than all devices connected to the Internet nowadays.

-{% hint style="info" %}
-Most technologies result from coincidence and chance - [according to Vint Cerf](https://www.youtube.com/watch?v=mZo69JQoLb8\&t=816s), the Internet is an experiment escaped from a laboratory.
+*Most technologies result from coincidence and chance - [according to Vint Cerf](https://www.youtube.com/watch?v=mZo69JQoLb8\&t=816s), the Internet is an experiment escaped from a laboratory.*
-{% endhint %}

 Ordinary users do not notice the lack of IP addresses.
 But it is a severe limitation for peer-to-peer expansion since nodes must interconnect to form a network.
 Due to the lack of IP addresses, most home computers are connected to the Internet through [NAT](https://en.wikipedia.org/wiki/Network\_address\_translation), which does not allow them to [interconnect directly](https://pdos.csail.mit.edu/papers/p2pnat.pdf) without the help of a third-party server with a public IP address.